RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

   cmake-gui ../cisst-saw
   ```

-4. CMake settings (if you are using gui the steps are written within the parenthesis)
+4. CMake settings
+    Instructions for gui are written within the parenthesis)
   * Type `[c]` to configure and check error (click configure and use default native compilers)
   * Press `[e]` to exit messages view
   * Press `[t]` to show advanced settings